 Automate your policies enforcement

 Expense management platforms are built to help companies automate their expense processes.
 Not only to improve the submission but also to automatically enforce expense policies.
-Submitted expenses are analysed against expense policies and instantly flagged or rejected if non-compliant.
+Submitted expenses are analyzed against expense policies and instantly flagged or rejected if non-compliant.

 By automating the control of expenses, it allows your users and approvers to immediately see the expenses that are out-of-policy and add an explanation or remove them altogether from their expenses list.